Mikearaya/bionic_event_dapp/README.md

 start ganache server by running `ganache-cli` next on the root directory of the project run
 `truffle test` all of the available tests should execute.

+# Use Cases / User Stories.

+1. Event organizer created event.

+- clicks on create event button which will direct him/her to the event creation page.
+- user fills required fields about the event (event name, description, location, total available tickets, ticket price in ether, start &amp; end dates)
+- user submits the form.
+- metamask modal will popup and prompt the user to confirm the transaction and pay the required gas fees.
+- after the user confirms the metamask dialog, Event is created and ready to sell tickets.

+2. Organizer decides to change the event image

+- organizer goes to the event detail page and clicks on the choose file button.
+- organizer selects the image they want to change with.
+- metamask will popup and prompt the user to confirm the transaction by paying the required gas fees.
+- after the user confirms the transaction the image will be successfuly changed.

+3. Event attendee purchase single ticket.

+- attendee clicks on the event which will redirect him/her to the event detail page.
+- attendee enteres the total amount of ticket he/she requires in this case which is one and clicks o the get ticket button.
+- metamask modal will popup and prompt the user to confirm the transaction and pay for the gas and ticket price.
+- after confirming and completing the payment the attendee will aquire the ticket for the event.

+4. Event attendee purchases ticket and deciedes to transfer some or all of it to other person.

+- attendee clicks on the event box and get redirected to the event detail page.
+- attendee will enter the required amount of ticket he/she want to purchase.
+- metamask will prompt the user to confirm the transaction and pay for gas and ticket price.
+- after the user confirms the dialog by making the payment he/she will be in postion of the tickets.
+- next the user will refresh the page and on the event detail page at the bottom will see the list of ticket owned by him/her.
+- on the input box found next to each ticket the user will input address of the reciepent of the ticket to whome they want to transfer the tickets to and clicks transfer.
+- metamask popup will prompt the user to confirm the transaction.
+- after confirming the user will no longer poses the ticket.

+5. Event organizer cancels the event.

+- after creating the event organizer decieded to cancel the event.
+- organizer goes to the event detail page and click cancel event button.
+- metamask will prompt the user to confirm the transaction.
+- after confirming the transaction the event will be canceled successfuly.

+6. Event attendees get refunded there ether for canceled events.

+- if event organizer decieded to cancel the event attendee will be able refunded of there ether by going to the event detail page.
+- user goes to the bottom of the event detail page to find all the tickets purchased by them.
+- user select refund button found next to each ticket.
+- metamask will popup and prompt the user to confirm the transaction by paying the required gas fee.
+- after the user confirms the amount equal to the ticket price will be refunded to them.

+7. Organizer collect payment after the event have completed.

+- organizer goes to the event page after the event has completed.
+- organizer clicks on the collect payment payment button.
+- metamask will popup and prompt the user to confirm the transaction by paying the required gas fee.
+- after the user confirms the prompt all the balance collected by seeling the ticket will be transfered to the organizers account.